tldr-pages/tldr/pages/common/dust.md

 # dust

-> Dust gives you an instant overview of which directories are using disk space:.
+> Dust gives an instant overview of which directories are using disk space.
 > More information: <https://github.com/bootandy/dust>.

 - Display information for the current directory: